 Last major update: 14.3.2022

-The website remains partially compliant with the Act on digital accessibility of websites and mobile applications operated by public entities, due to the incompatibilities and exemptions listed below.
+The website remains partially compliant with the Act of April 4, 2019 on digital accessibility of websites and mobile applications operated by public entities, due to the incompatibilities and exemptions listed below.

 - Some forms do not contain structure tags